GabeSal/Circles-of-Hell/README.md

-# Capstone Project : Battleship 2D Game
+# 2D Action Platformer Game

-Final project for the Thinkful course.
+New project inspired the divine comedy "Dante's Inferno"

 ## Built With